metasfresh/metasfresh-documentation/_webui_collection/EN/NewProduct.md

 1. Open "Product" from the [menu](Menu).
 1. [Add a new product](New_Record_Window).
 1. Give the product a **Name**.
- >**Note:** This name will appear in documents such as sales order confirmations etc.
+ >**Note:** This name will appear on documents (e.g., sales order confirmations, purchase order confirmations, invoices, etc.).

 1. Choose a [**Product Category**](NewProductCategory).
  >**Note:** The product category can be used to control discounts, account assignments and attribute sets of products.